mark-watson/Clojure-AI-Book/manuscript/openai.md

 Given the examples from [https://beta.openai.com](https://beta.openai.com) and the Clojure examples here, you should be able to modify my example code to use any of the functionality that OpenAI documents.

 We will look closely at the function **completions** and then just look at the small differences to the other two example functions.
 The definitions for all three exported functions are kept in the file **src/openai_api/core.clj***.
-You need to request an API key (I had to wait a few weeks to relieve my key) and set the value of the environment variable **OPENAI_KEY** to your key.
+You need to request an API key (I had to wait a few weeks to recieve my key) and set the value of the environment variable **OPENAI_KEY** to your key.
 You can add a statement like:

 {linenos=off}
 ~~~~~~~~